OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 # Composite Data Types
 * Can hold multiple values (unlike scalar types)
 * Are of two types:
+    * PL/SQL TABLES
     * PL/SQL records
     * PL/SQL collections

 ## PL/SQL TABLES:
+* When using an user defined data type, i.e PL/SQL table in this case, the data type declaration should be given whithin the DECLARE or IS section.
 * Objects of type TABLE are called PL/SQL tables, which are modeled as (but not the same as) database [PL/SQL table](https://docs.oracle.com/cd/A57673_01/DOC/server/doc/PLS23/ch4.htm "PL/SQL table")
 * its primary key gives you array-like access to rows
 * Think of the **key and rows as the index and elements of a one-dimensional array.**